hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 @GalenIvanov Nope.
 Just testing Red.
 BTW I really appreciate your contribution for L-System and graphics stuff:)

 [18:09:20](#9tFrIGeM_QAgACqZpKmFqd9aHBXApTSNI_2t_VxTE20) <GalenIvanov (Galen Ivanov)>:
 Thank you!
-I hope there will be more to come Ì†ΩÌ∏Ñ
+I hope there will be more to come üòÑ

 [18:10:27](#IJ5nwBiziDAgjgmNppj74HwnU3rgjSU1KOE6L87xPLc) <ldci (Fran√ßois Jouen)>:
 @GalenIvanov We have to connect your work and redCV. :)

 [18:14:36](#BIQSfd_Fdneiak2JDBLJOEJ1Drp2Ndn3tPFvUa1nGMs) <GalenIvanov (Galen Ivanov)>:
-Yes, I need to get familiar with redCV and stop reinventing things Ì†ΩÌ∏Ñ
+Yes, I need to get familiar with redCV and stop reinventing things üòÑ

 [18:17:46](#QAMzY3a2n3W34gAopwrmaSpTi1vtDMS8w57koboxuYI) <ldci (Fran√ßois Jouen)>:
 @GalenIvanov Please feel free to contribute.
 You‚Äôre welcome.